artemD7/PubRanker/README.md

 2. **Department-specific publications**: The app queries the PubMed database to find publications coauthored by each student and their PI, estimating how many publications each student has within their Weizmann Institute department.

-Depending on the option chosen, **PubRanker** can generate two different plots in an Excel file:
+Depending on the option chosen, **PubRanker** can generate one of two different plots in an Excel file:
 - The first plot shows the total number of publications for each student, with the x-axis representing the students' names and the y-axis showing their total publications.
 - The second plot shows the number of department-specific publications for each student, with the x-axis representing the students' names and the y-axis showing the number of publications within the department.
 <p align="center">